NoListen/nolisten.github.io/_posts/2018-09-07-shared-dynamics.md

   <figcaption align="center">Fig.2 - five world validation</figcaption>
 </p>

+In summary, what we only do is let the agent try to find one shared dynamics to associate itself and 'itself' in another world, then it's able to pass the mirror test.
 We also try to train multiple worlds together and improve the success probability of training multiple worlds.
 As a result, we also find something interesting which may be updated later or delivered in a new post.